aniass/Face-Detection/README.md

-# Face Detection with OpenCV
+# Face Detection

+## General info
-In this project was used OpenCV library to detect faces in an image.
+In this project was used OpenCV library to detect face, eyes and smile in an image.
 The OpenCV library has two pre-trained face detection classifiers and this task was used Harr Classifier.

+## Project includes:
-* Face_eye_smile_detection - detection face, eyes and smile in an image
+* Detection face, eyes and smile in an image - **Face_eye_smile_detection.ipynb**
-* Face_Detection - detection faces in an image
+* Detection faces in an image - **Face_Detection.ipynb**

 ## Technologies
 Project is created with:

-* OpenCV
+* Python 3.6
-* python/ numpy/ matplotlib

-## Setup
+* libraries: OpenCV, numpy, matplotlib.

+### Running the project:
 To run this project, install it locally using for example:
 ```
 pip install opencv
 ```
-Download the notebook and "haarcascade_frontalface_default.xml" file to your system and then run it as a Jupyter Notebook.
+Download the notebook and models/"haarcascade_frontalface_default.xml" file to your system and then run it as a Jupyter Notebook.